Explore our certification policies below by clicking on the name of the policy.

 Alternate Test Sites

-Exam candidates without access to an Assessment Systems testing site may request to establish an alternate test site.
+Exam candidates without access to an TesTrac testing site may request to establish an alternate test site.
 Candidates must contact the Administrative Office at least ten weeks prior to the exam date (by the alternate site deadline) and are responsible for identifying an appropriate test site, with a computer available, and proctor.

 It is preferred that the test site be an educational setting conducive to test taking.
 The following information should be on file for each test site administering the paper exam at least six weeks prior to the examination date: